bornfight/README/CONTRIBUTING.md

 Adding a new folder, or markdown file into a section will generate `[TODO]` items which will appear as comments in a pull request when you `git push` or on CI.
 This is implemented using [Danger](https://danger.systems) in [`dangerfile.ts`](/dangerfile.ts).

+If you think of something that should be a file/topic, but don't have the knowledge or time to handle it at the moment, just make and .md file in the appropriate folder, and add the title/description yaml to it.